atty303/konaste-linux/README.md

 ### Locale issues

 Maybe Koanste games expect the system to be configured for Japanese locale.
-If you encounter issues, try setting the locale to Japanese:
+If you encounter issues, try setting the locale to Japanese may help.

 ```bash
 konaste infinitas config --env.LANG=ja_JP.UTF-8